 Salmon licence values declined steadily from 2005 to 2010, reflecting poor returns to the fleets (Nelson, various years).
-Seine licences have recovered somewhat since then, while gillnet and troll licences have been steady with troll showing improvements in 2014.
-A 2007 snap shot of the financial performance of the fleet indicated negative overall returns for gill net and seine fleets in the absence of diversification into other fisheries (Nelson, 2009); this was reiterated in the 2009 financial snapshot (Nelson, 2011).
+Seine licences have recovered since then, even showing a large gain in 2019.
+Gillnet and troll licences had also been increasing in value, albeit at a slower rate, but both experienced a decrease in 2019.
+Past snap shots of the financial performance of the fleet indicated negative overall returns for gill net and seine fleets in the absence of diversification into other fisheries (Nelson, 2009 and Nelson, 2011);.
 The results also suggested a positive financial performance for the troll fleet, which was enhanced further by participation in other fisheries.
 It should be noted that these analyses of the Pacific's commercial fisheries occurred in years of particularly low harvest of high-value species for the salmon fisheries and are not representative of the salmon fleet's performance over the past decade.
 The salmon fleet's financial performance is best reviewed over several years, given the fisheries significant annual swing in harvest.
 Detailed tables for each fleet (gill net, seine and troll) are available within both documents (Nelson, 2009 & 2011), and are available by licence area (Gislason, 2011).